jayashree-learnings/StartApacheServer/README.md

       mkdir -p /run/apache2
       /usr/sbin/httpd

+4)Give  all the permsions to the owner,read only permission to the group memebers and deny permission to others using chmod command.
+Verify the permission of teh file using ls -l command.

-4)Run the script using sh ApacheStart.sh
+5)Run the script using sh ApacheStart.sh

-5)Verify the server is up and running by connecting with it via no:80
+6)Verify the server is up and running by connecting with it via no:80

-6)If everything is fine, it displays the "It Works"  page.
+7)If everything is fine, it displays the "It Works"  page.